scholarslab/CodeLab/Week08/lesson.md

     print("Maybe I should explain the rules again...")
 ```

-At the top, `while 1` tells Python to loop forever because 1 evaluates as `True` and so it's just equivalent to `while True`.
-We can do this a lot of other ways because many things evaluate to `True`: `while "Hazel"`, etc. But `while 1` or `while True` are common and traditional.
+At the top, `while 1` tells Python to loop forever because 1 (and every other non-zero integer) evaluates as `True` and so it's just equivalent to `while True`.
+We can do this a lot of other ways because many things evaluate to `True`: `while "Hazel"`, etc. But `while 1` or `while True` are the most common in Python and the most intelligible across different programming languages.

 If the input word is "Duck", the `continue` tells Python to continue looping, back from the top, *without* going through the rest of the code.
 If we `continue`, we never reach the `print()` on line 7.